-Has successful worked on and led consulting projects in the UK and Nigeria, delivering tangible results and driving an effective process of change.
+Has successful worked on and led consulting projects in the UK, Nigeria, South Africa and Bulgaria; delivering tangible results and driving an effective process of change.

 As General Manager of Independent Online Quentin was responsible for overseeing the operations of around 40 newspaper title and niched content websites that comprise IOL, South Africa’s second largest online publisher.
 As well as the web sites for the Independent Group’s 17 South African newspapers, IOL has a news site and a wide range of niche content sites including Business Report, property, travel, motoring, lifestyle and entertainment.
 It also ran online businesses in various sectors including classifieds, dating and motoring.
 During his tenure, IOL grew core advertising revenues and readership despite stiff competition, poor retail and consumer confidence levels, sluggish economic growth and massively increased competition in the online news space.